microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-deviceconfig-windowsupdateforbusinessupdateweeks.md

 ---
 title: "windowsUpdateForBusinessUpdateWeeks enum type"
-description: "Scheduled the update installation on the weeks of the month"
+description: "Scheduled the update installation on the weeks of the month"author: "tfitzmac"
 ---

 # windowsUpdateForBusinessUpdateWeeks enum type